Nisker/vial-to-keymap/README.md

 # vial-to-keymap

-Connect to a keyboard running [Vial](https://get.vial.today/) firmware over USB and generate a complete [keymap-drawer](https://github.com/caksoylar/keymap-drawer) configuration — ready to render into an SVG image.
+Connect to a keyboard running [Vial](https://get.vial.today/) firmware over USB and generate a complete [keymap-drawer](https://github.com/caksoylar/keymap-drawer) configuration, ready to render into an SVG image.

 ## Requirements